Easy Guide to Opening a Swimming Pool for the Season

 Calcium hardness

 Too much calcium can cloud the waters and leave scale lingering on your tiles and equipment.
-Low levels of calcium aren’t too appealing either as the water will start to attack plaster pool walls, metal fittings and heat exchangers.
+Low calcium levels aren’t appealing, as the water will attack plaster pool walls, metal fittings, and heat exchangers.

-However, all you need to know is that it should be between 200 and 400 ppm (parts per million).
+However, you only need to know that it should be between 200 and 400 ppm (parts per million).

 Free available chlorine

-The difference between the different chlorine terms can be confusing so read my post Free Chlorine vs combined chlorine vs total chlorine explained which will hopefully explain it fully.
+The difference between the different chlorine terms can be confusing, so read my post Free Chlorine vs combined chlorine vs total chlorine, which will hopefully explain it fully.

 Cyanuric Acid (stabilizer)

-Cyanuric acid (CYA) is one of the most important chemicals in any swimming pool and is commonly referred to as ‘pool stabilizer’‘.
+Cyanuric acid (CYA) is one of the most important chemicals in any swimming pool and is commonly called ‘pool stabilizer’‘.
 This should be between 30 and 50 ppm.

 To read all about it in my post – Cyanuric acid: What is it and how to use it